 He was interrupted by the unmistakable patter of footsteps running around downstairs.

 John’s body shut down as all his senses zeroed in on the noise.
 It was moving through the kitchen…now the first floor hallway.
 I have to get back to Alice!
-John ordered himself, zipping up his pants and reaching for the bathroom door.
+He zipped up his pants and reached for the bathroom door.
 His fingers froze around the knob, however, when the footsteps started up the stairs.

 If I go out now, I’ll meet it.
 It’ll be right there, waiting for me.